VA-run23/OrganDonation-DatabaseProject/README.md

 # Organ Donation Database Project

 ## Overview
-This project aims to create a **user-friendly interface** for tracking the availability of organs donated by registered donors.
-It efficiently collects, stores, and retrieves donor data, ensuring streamlined matching of organ availability with potential recipients.
+This project aims to create a **user-friendly interface** for tracking organ donation availability.
+It is currently under development, following agile principles, and will be continuously refined and enhanced in future commits to improve functionality and user experience.

 ## Features
 - **Secure Donor Registration**: Users can sign up with essential details, including unique identification, location, and organ donation preferences.